zahiruldu/global.hackathon/TEAMS.md

 # Coqui Hackers

-We are students at the University of Puerto Rico at Mayaguüez.
-We are currently doing a bachelor degree in Computer Engineering.
-We are here to challenge ourselves.
+Here to learn new things, brainstorm ideas and put them to work in the real life.

-## About Us
+## About Me

-- Jesiniel: My name is Jesiniel.
+My name is Jesiniel.
 I live in Puerto Rico.
 I am currently a student at UPRM where I study Computer Engineering.
 I have worked with C and Java languages during my current studies.
 I have little knowledge in HTML and CSS, hoping this gets me somewhere in this hackathon.
 I am looking forward in learning other languages.
 I have interest in Javascript, Python and PHP.
-- Roberto:

-## Languages we love
+## Languages I love

 - Java
 - C